dagargo/elektroid/README.md

 Preferences are single configuration elements that are stored in the configuration JSON file and can be recalled from anywhere in the code.
 The API is defined in [src/preferences.h](src/preferences.h).
 Preferences can be defined anywhere but need to be configured in the preferences registry in [src/regpref.c](src/regpref.c).

+## Contributing

+### Code formatting

+Elektroid uses the default indenting style provided by `indent`, which is the GNU style.
+It should be applied when submitting contributions by running `make format`.

-## Tests
+### Tests

-Elektroid includes automated integration tests for the supported devices and filesystems.
+Elektroid includes automated integration tests for the supported devices and filesystems that ideally should be implemented when new devices are added.

 In order to run a test, proceed as follows.
 The variable `TEST_DEVICE` must contain the device id and variable `TEST_CONNECTOR_FILESYSTEM` must contain the connector name, an underscore char (`_`) and the filesystem name.